 On 15 January 2012, a new law on political parties was signed by Berdimuhamedov.
 The law defines the legal basis for the establishment of political parties, their rights and obligations, guarantees of their activities, and regulates the relations of political parties with government agencies and other organizations.
 It is designed to regulate the right of citizens to form political parties and the procedure of establishment, operation, reorganization and liquidation of political parties in the country.
 However, all these developments proved meaningless, as all candidates in the presidential elections were supporters of Berdimuhamedov.
 Even those opposition parties listed below at the election section - except perhaps for the first two - are actually stained because their leaders formerly fulfilled high post under the regime.

-On 15 December 2013, Turkmenistan held its first multi-party parliamentary elections.
+On 25 march 2018, Turkmenistan held its parliamentary elections.
 Until January 2012, when a law permitted the creation of opposition parties, the Democratic Party of Turkmenistan (DPT) was the only registered party of Turkmenistan.
 In August 2012 the Party of Industrialists and Entrepreneurs (PIE) was established, but the party pledged allegiance to President Gurbanguly Berdimuhamedov and is viewed as a government’s ally rather than a opposition party.
-On 15 December, 238 contestants ran in the parliamentary elections.
-Candidates of the DPT and PIE, along with members of state-sponsored trade unions, a women's union and a youth organization, sought seats in the 125-member legislature, which formally approves any decision made by Berdimuhamedov.
-The day after, the Central Election Commission (CEC) of Turkmenistan said the turnout was 91.3 percent with the DPT winning all the 125 seats.
+In 2014 the Agrarian party was established, like the PIE it is viewed as a ally of the current government.
+In the parliamentary elections of 2018, 117 participant from DPT ran, along with 28 from the Agrarian party and 23 form the PIE.
+116 candidates participated as independent candidate.
+Most remarkably the president’s son Serdar Berdymukhamedov also ran for teh DPT.
+He has been unknown to the public until the release of an official biography.

-The elections were the first in the country attended by a delegation from the Parliamentary Assembly of the Organization for Security and Cooperation in Europe (OSCE).
-The OSCE sent a 15-member team to the country by invitation of the government.
+The elections were attended by a delegation from the Parliamentary Assembly of the Organization for Security and Cooperation in Europe (OSCE).
+The OSCE sent a six-member team to the country by invitation of the government.
 In all polling stations visited by OSCE , multiple cases of identical signatures on the voter lists were observed, and, in some cases, there were clumps of ballots in the ballot boxes, indicating multiple voting and/or ballot box stuffing.